Single Touch Payroll

 - Software set up and basic training (for businesses already using the required software).
 This can be done either over phone or by appointment in our office.

 - Software package set up, including STP set up overall software training (for clients who are not currently using required software)

 Cost: Contact our office to discuss your options.

 - In-house payroll processing for employers who would prefer let us deal with it.

-If you need more information on Single Touch Payroll, contact our office today.
+If you need more information on Single Touch Payroll, or need a hand getting set up contact our office today.